Drought and Wastewater Reuse: In France, a New Push and Obstacles to Overcome

 In March 2022, a new decree regarding the uses and conditions for the reuse of treated wastewater was issued in France: in addition to agricultural irrigation and the watering of green spaces, the decree now includes urban uses such as street cleaning, pipeline cleaning (hydrocleaning), and firefighting…

-However, this decree prohibits their use for food-related purposes, personal hygiene and laundry, recreational purposes (swimming pools, fountains, etc.), as well as indoor use in public facilities (healthcare facilities, senior care facilities, daycare centers, schools, etc.) and residential premises.
+However, this decree prohibits their use for food-related purposes, personal hygiene and laundry, recreational purposes (swimming pools, fountains, etc.), as well as indoor use in facilities open to the public (healthcare facilities, senior living facilities, daycare centers, schools, etc.) and residential premises.

 The use of treated wastewater will require a prefectural permit valid for a maximum of five years for use within the department where it is produced.
 However, there is concern that the rather limited scope of application and the administrative burdens may discourage project proponents.